-Recently, one of the tools that I have been using to keep my life organized is Google Calendar.
+Recently, I have been using Google Calendar as one of the main tools to get my life ogranized.
 I have been tempted and tried many different apps for my calendar, to do list, menus, etc., and I keep coming back to the simplicity of Google Calendar.

 Google Calendar can be used across multiple devices, meaning that I can add, change, or delete something one place and it is changed on all my devices.
 I love that.
 Now there are a few things I want to discuss before we get into the nitty gritty of how I use Google Calendar.

 A few things to know about Google Calendar…

 You can create multiple calendars and color code them – As you will see below, I created quite a few different calendars for different things, but that allows me to color code them and easily see on my weekly or daily plan the different types of commitments I have.
 For example, the To Do calendar is green (you can see those “all day events” at the very top of each day).
 I made my Homeschool calendar gold, I made a calendar for my responsibilities (blog work, etc.) purple, I made my Menu calendar light blue, my Outside Appointments red (so they pop out at me).
 I hope you get the idea!

 You can create events set to a specific day and time OR an all day event – When you create an event, it allows you to select the day and time for the event OR you can choose all day event.
 I make all my To Do calendar items all day events so they show up at the top of my calendar (as seen above).
 I just like having all those To Do items in one place.